nipunjyoti/MNIST_model/README.md

 # MNIST_model
-Only Numpy and Pandas are used to build the model.
+Numpy and Pandas are used to build the model.
 Trained for handwritten digit recognition.
+I did everything from scratch, so the model may not be perfect and it can give some weird output when noise introduced.

 With this model I am able to get an accuracy of 90% in the test dataset.